julelang/manual/src/compiler/compiler-optimizations.md

 - Skip the divide-by-zero check for modulo when operand is constant.
 - Converts multiplications to bit shifting if possible.
 Good conditions for this optimization: operands are integer, multiplier is constant and power of 2.
 - Converts divisions to bit shifting if possible.
 Good conditions for this optimization: operands are integer, denominator is constant and power of 2.
+- Converts modulo by 2 expressions to equavalent bitwise operation.

 ---